 * Includes faculty, staff, teaching & research assistants, retirees, and Donovan Scholars.

-- Visit Parking & Transportation Services to receive a disabled parking permit application.
+- Visit Parking & Transportation Services to receive an ADA accessible parking permit application.
 Parking & Transportation Services will answer your questions and can also provide a temporary permit while your forms are being processed.
-You may also print the disabled parking application directly from the web.
+You may also print the ADA accessible parking application directly from the web.
 Complete the application by following the instructions provided on the form.
 If you need assistance in completing the application, feel free to contact Parking & Transportation Services.

 - Submit your application and supporting documentation to Parking & Transportation Services in person or visit our contact page for our mailing address.